sarilusblaise/product-landing-page/README.md

 # Barbencourt landing page
-This project design the a product landing page .This is one of the freeCodeCamp's responsive web design required projects to get my certificate.
+This project consisted in designing  a product landing page .This is one of the freeCodeCamp's responsive web design required projects to get my certificate.

 ## Build with:
 * HTML5